evergram/evergram-common/README.md

 # Evergram Common
-Common code to be shared amongst node applications
+Common code to be shared amongst node applications.

+NOTE: This is not a stand alone app and is only intended to be a shared module.

-### An example on how to find and save printable posts from an instagram user.
+##### An example on how to find and save printable posts from an instagram user.

 ```js
 var instagram = this.instagram;